nitya/nitya/README.md

 * 🎙 I'm a [tech speaker](https://speakerdeck.com/nitya), [content creator](https://dev.to/nitya), and [community builder](https://www.meetup.com/gdg-hudson-valley/members/11387669/profile/)
 * 🗽 I'm based in [Hudson Valley](https://travelhudsonvalley.com/), near New York City

+### Speaker Bio
+Nitya is a PhD and Polyglot with 20+ years of software research & development experience spanning mobile, web, cloud and AI.
+She is also an innovator (12+ patents) and visual storyteller (@sketchthedocs) with a passion for helping developers translate emerging technologies into actionable solutions.
+Her current role focuses on empowering developers to do more with AI on Azure through content, code and collaborations with research and open-source communities.

 ### Professional Mission Statement